Crotalus

-Crotalus is a genus of venomous pit vipers in the family Viperidae, known as rattlesnakes or rattlers.
-The genus is found only in the Americas from southern Canada to northern Argentina, and member species are colloquially known as rattlesnakes.
+Crotalus is a genus of pit vipers, commonly known as rattlesnakes or rattlers, in the family Viperidae.
+The genus is found only in the Americas from southern Canada to northern Argentina.
 The generic name Crotalus is derived from the Greek word κρόταλον krótalοn, which means "rattle" or "castanet", and refers to the rattle on the end of the tail, which makes this group (genera Crotalus and Sistrurus) so distinctive.
-Currently, 32 to 62 species are recognized as being valid.
+As of July 2023, 44 to 53 species are recognized as valid.

 Description

 Members of the genus Crotalus range in size from only 50–70 cm (C. intermedius, C. pricei), to over 150 cm (eastern and western diamondback rattlesnakes).
 In general, adult males are slightly larger than females.
 Compared to most snakes, they are heavy-bodied, although some African vipers are much thicker.
 Most forms are easily recognized by the characteristic rattle on the end of their tails, although a few island populations form exceptions to this rule: C. catalinensis has lost its rattle entirely, Crotalus lorenzoensis usually has no rattle, and both Crotalus ruber lucasensis and Crotalus estebanensis exhibit a tendency for rattle loss.
 The rattle may also be lacking in any species due to a congenital abnormality.